Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 From 1.1.1 on, wunderbyte_table is loaded only once the corresponding div and none of it's parent is hidden (display:none) and it will add a visbility listener on the next hidden parent element.
 Unhiding will trigger loading of the table.

-The included test.php is only meant to demonstrate the working of the table.
+The included demo.php is only meant to demonstrate the working of the table.

 That's all it takes.
 Switching pages, sorting, hiding columns and downloading will now run via ajax.